Try Radar for free

 Where to go next

-The pages below break hub and leaf architecture into practical next steps: planning, checklist work, UAE website cost factors, common mistakes, and quality checks.
+The pages below break the topic into practical next steps, including planning, checklist reviews, UAE cost factors, common mistakes, and quality control.

-Use the cards to move from the broad overview to the specific task you need, while keeping the cluster connected around one central topic.
+Use them to move from the core hub overview into specific tasks while keeping the full cluster connected around one clear topic and search intent.

 What matters

-• Planning the link graph before publishing, and using clear anchor text, helps users and search crawlers understand how each page fits into the wider topic.
+• Planning the link structure before launch and using descriptive anchors helps both users and search engines understand how the pages connect.